hyriver/pynhd/README.rst

     basin = nldi.getfeature_byid("nwissite", station_id, basin=True)

-``NLDI`` offer navigating a river network from any point in the network in the upstream or downstream direction.
+``NLDI``offers navigating a river network from any point in the network in the upstream or downstream direction.
 We can limit the navigation distance (in meters).
 The navigation can be done for all the valid NLDI sources which are ``comid``, ``huc12pp``, ``nwissite``, ``wade``, ``WQP``.
-For example, let's find all the USGS stations upstream of  01031500, accross the whole network (tributaries) and then only in the mail channel.
+For example, let's find all the USGS stations upstream of  01031500, across the whole network (tributaries), and then only in the mail channel.

 .. code-block:: python